 Finding fingerprints on wood can be challenging.
-However, with the correct developing technique, it can be possible.
+However, with the correct developing technique, it is possible.
 Here are some interesting information regarding fingerprints on wood and how you can develop them.

 [Table] How Long Fingerprints can be Found on Wooden Surfaces?